 Asian stocks follow Wall St lower ahead of US jobs update

-BEIJING (AP) — Asian stock markets followed Wall Street lower Friday ahead of an update on United States employment amid worries about possible further interest rate hikes.
+BEIJING (AP) — Asian stock markets followed Wall Street lower Friday ahead of a U.S. jobs update amid worries about possible further interest rate hikes.

 Shanghai, Tokyo, Hong Kong and Sydney declined.
 Oil prices edged lower.